yashsai786/Hacktoberfest2k25_BlogNest_Django/README.md

 These should be the last two lines displayed in your terminal -
 Starting development server at http://127.0.0.1:8000/
-Quit the server with CTRL-BREAK.
+Quit the server with CTRL-C.

 ##### If the above lines show up, you're ready to develop!